jamesshore/quixote/docs/PositionDescriptor.md

 `result = position.to(position2)`

-* `descriptor2 (PositionDescriptor equivalent)` The second position.
+* `descriptor2 (PositionDescriptor or number)` The second position.
 Must represent the same X or Y axis as this position.
+Must be rendered.

 * `result (`[`SizeDescriptor`](SizeDescriptor.md)`)` The distance between this descriptor and `descriptor2`.
 The result is always positive regardless of their order.